 - Awareness Campaigns

-- Resource development, violence against Indigenous women and environmental assessment in Yukon research project
+- Study on resource development, violence against Indigenous women and environmental assessment in Yukon

-- Information and communiation technology for Indigenous women research project
+- Study on information and communication technology for Indigenous women

 YAWC Advocacy Focus Areas

 YAWC focuses on current issues that affect Indigenous women, girls, and gender diverse peoples in Yukon and northern British Columbia.
 In collaboration with government and community partners, YAWC strives to collect and share objective information on and communicate these issues to its members and the public and facilitate a response for actions from community leaders.

 - Poverty and homelessness, including the lack of affordable and safe housing and shelter and provision of emergency and long-term food sources.

 - Inhibition of healthy development and sense of identity of Indigenous youth living in Yukon group homes.